alliedtelesis/py-networking/srcdoc/file.rst

 The *text* and *filename* parameters are alternative and if both are given an exception will be risen.
 An exception will also be risen if a *new_name* file already exists.
+The *server* parameter is the address of the host where the TFTP server is running.
+If not given it's the same where the library is running.

 **Parameters**: